Last updated on February 27, 2025

 Storing your Commander decks can be a pain sometimes.
 There’s a lot of them, they’re very fragile, and they’re expensive.
 Finding the best way to carry them around without fearing any kind of damage can be even more stressful.
 Hopefully this list helps make that decision a lot easier.
 And don't forget to support your local game store!

-If all else fails, luckily the newer precon decks come with sturdier boxes that are more comfortable and fit single-sleeved decks, unlike the old ones.
+If all else fails, luckily the precons from 2020 and newer decks come with sturdier boxes that are more comfortable and fit single-sleeved decks, unlike the old Commander boxes from 2017.

 EDH deck storage